reinderien/notto/readme.md

 or a file size of about 85 kB.
 All waypoints can be trivially held in memory even on embedded systems.

-Loading all waypoints is O(n) in space, but this algorithm need not hold all waypoints.
-By parsing the file in reverse and only maintaining a working map of optimised waypoints, this cost is reduced to O(1).
+This algorithm need not hold all waypoints, since it can process the input in reverse with amortised O(t) space complexity, t the number of test cases.
+A length-t output sequence must be accumulated and then reversed.

+However, since the specification requires a stream that does not support random access, this algorithm needs to load the input an entire problem case at a time, resulting in O(n).

 Parsing
 -------